nerdlet/The-african-art-of-social-engineering/CONTRIBUTING.md

 We do grant access to our wiki for contributers who have information that they feel would be of benefit to us.
 Interested?
 Head over to [this](https://goo.gl/forms/ptLpV9lEdjMCuG282) form.

-We appreciate any type of [feedback](https://goo.gl/forms/LIuskdyumqWGm0gH3) you would have regarding this project!

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a code of conduct, please follow it in all your interactions with the project.We appreciate any type of [feedback](https://goo.gl/forms/LIuskdyumqWGm0gH3) you would have regarding this project!

 ## Pull Request Process